moranneil/pands-problem-set/README.md

 This program takes a file name given as an argument and outputs every 2nd line to the screen.

+To allow the program to take an argument that the user enters the sys module is imported see line 5 below.

 ![second import sys](Images/second-import-sys.JPG "second import sys")

+The variable 'file' is assigned the 2nd argument after the program filename.
+For example from the command 'python second.py moby-dick.txt', the variable 'file' will be assigned moby-dick.txt

 ![second file argument](Images/second-filename-argument.JPG "second file argument")